tbirkandan/NPInstanton/README.md

 The program comes with three files:

-- (i) npinstanton.mws : The main file
+- npinstanton.mws : The main file

-- (ii) Tutorial.txt: Help file containing the primary information
+- eguchihanson: Sample input file containing the information of Eguchi-Hanson instanton

-- (iii) eguchihanson: Sample input file containing the information of Eguchi-Hanson instanton
+- Tutorial.txt: Help file containing the primary information

 - The file NPInstanton_for_Maple11.zip is the first version of the package that runs on Maple 11 and GRTensor II.